If you’re looking for a reliable DIY guide for starting an LLC in New York, look no further.

 While you can (and should) be creative with your business name, there are certain state requirements that it must follow.

 Take a quick break from your name brainstorming endeavors to make sure that your options follow the state’s requirements.
-An LLC name must contain a term that a business type designator “Limited Liability Company,” or the abbreviation “L.L.C.” or “LLC.”
+An LLC name must contain the business type designator “Limited Liability Company,” or the abbreviations “L.L.C.” or “LLC.”
 And it cannot use any of the state’s restricted or prohibited words.